Planning and Land Charges - Privacy Notice

 Why we process your data

-The Council’s Planning Policy team can process your personal data under the Local Government Act 1972 and the Localism Act 2011, and specifically under the Town and Country Planning Act 1990, the Planning and Compulsory Purchase Act 2004, and the Neighbourhood Planning Act 2017.
+Our Planning and Land Charges service can process your personal data under the Local Government Act 1972 and the Localism Act 2011, and specifically under the Town and Country Planning Act 1990, the Local Land Charges Act 1975, and the Local Land Charges Rules 1977.
+We also deal with personal data in relation to the reporting and remediation of dangerous structures under the Building Act 1974.

 It processes your data for the following purposes: